Deep Double Descent via Smooth Interpolation: Related work

-Double descent has been studied from various perspectives: bias-variance decomposition~\citep{yang2020rethinking,neal2018modern}, parameter norms~\citep{belkin2019reconciling}, and decision boundaries~\citep{somepalli2022can}.
+Double descent~\citep{belkin2019reconciling, geiger2019jamming} was first observed for several machine learning algorithms for increasing model size (model-wise).
+Later, \citet{nakkiran2019deep} showed a similar trend during training of deep networks (epoch-wise), as well as w.r.t.\ dataset size (sample-wise).
+The phenomenon has been studied from various perspectives: bias-variance decomposition~\citep{yang2020rethinking,neal2018modern}, samples to parameters ratio~\citep{belkin2020two}, parameter norms~\citep{belkin2019reconciling}, and decision boundaries~\citep{somepalli2022can}.

 In this work, we study model-wise and epoch-wise double descent in terms of smoothness of the loss landscape with respect to the input, and separate the analysis in terms of clean and noisily-labeled data points.
+Importantly, in contrast to existing studies of double descent~\citep{belkin2020two}, we focus on input space and on the training loss -- a quantity that does not follow double descent -- and study sharpness metrics based on training data, showing that they strongly correlate with the test error.

-The most related work to ours is the concurrent one of \citet{somepalli2022can} that studies decision boundaries in terms of reproducibility and double descent.
+The most related work to ours is the concurrent one of \citet{somepalli2022can} studying decision boundaries in terms of reproducibility and double descent.
 Our works differ in that we study double descent in the loss landscape.
-Furthermore, our study is more detailed in terms of investigating both model-wise and epoch-wise trends, and takes a closer look at the impact of clean and noisily-labeled data points.
-Finally, we study the phenomenon without explicit regularization (batch norm, data augmentation) and a simpler optimization procedure (SGD with constant learning rate instead of Adam) to reduce confounding factors.
+Furthermore, our study takes a closer look at the impact of clean and noisily-labeled samples, and presents settings in which the emergence of regularity of the loss landscape does not result in improved generalization.
+Finally, we focus on implicit regularization (by disabling batch norm, data augmentation) and a simpler optimization procedure (constant learning rate SGD) to reduce confounding factors.

 \paragraph{Loss Landscape of Neural Networks} To understand the remarkable generalization ability of deep networks~\citep{xie2020diffusion,geiger2019jamming,keskar2016large}, as well as to design better training criteria~\citep{foret2020sharpness}, several works study the loss landscape of deep networks in \textit{parameter space}, focusing on solutions obtained by SGD~\citep{kuditipudi2019explaining}, as well as the optimization process~\citep{arora2022understanding,li2021happens}.
 Inspired by such literature, we quantify smoothness of the loss landscape by estimating the \textit{sharpness} of the loss, as proposed by~\citet{foret2020sharpness} and \citet{keskar2016large} for the parameter-space, but we perform our analysis in \textit{input-space}.
 Importantly, in this work we focus on image classification tasks, and study smoothness of interpolation of training data points.